FoxyStoat/daily-css-images/README.md

 Just a face will do, but you can do more if you'd like.
 Dumbo?
 Peanuts?
 What will be your take?

-Ok, so my attempt looks kinda hideous haha, the trunk especially needs work but I had fun.
+Ok, so my attempt looks kinda hideous haha, the trunk especially needs work and the face reminds me of Thomas the tank engine but with a trunk.
+The main thing is I had fun and it's giving my CSS skills a boost.
 Every day I will improve.

 * #### Daily CSS Images :: 03 Beaver